Ash: I want to go back to the day my journey began, when I first set off from Pallet.

 A Running Gag throughout the fic is how just being around Ash seems to trigger evolution in other people's Pokemon, even the ones he can't restore to the way they were at the end of the former timeline.

-You're Insane!: Aaron's reaction to the concept of a "Legendary Pokemon Three Legged Race," especially since there are so many variations on how pokemon move- ranging from hovering (no legs) to having too many legs for the race to work.
+You're Insane!: Aaron's reaction to the concept of a "Legendary Pokemon Three Legged Race," especially since there are so many variations on how pokemon move- ranging from hovering (no legs) to having too many legs for the race to work, not to mention the sheer difference in sizes between them.
 Arceus admits that the whole idea was because he was running out of games.